THE 5 PRINCIPLES OF FREEDOM

 This principle of identity and dignity cannot be stressed enough.
 It is very important to learn to walk in the reality that God is promising you.
 Remember: what God says is real.

-Because God created you in His image, you – as a human being – carry in you an inalienable, absolute, dignity; an extraordinary value.
+Because God created you in His image, you – as a human being – carry within yourself an absolute, dignity; an extraordinary value.
 As a follower of Jesus, a holy, new nature and identity is added.
 You are born again, you have citizenship in the Kingdom of God.
 You are called to be a priest and you become the temple of the Holy Spirit.

-If you are “pure” because God has said it, you will also behave “pure”.
+When you believe you are “pure” simply because God said it, then you will also behave “pure(ly)”.
 The Holy Spirit breaks down this mystery.
-And in this course we are here to help you!
+Also, we are here to help you in this course!

-The Bible scriptures where this principle of identity and dignity is anchored in God’s Word:
+Scriptures where this principle of identity and dignity:

 And you know that Jesus came to take away our sins, and there is no sin in him.
 Anyone who continues to live in him will not sin.
 But anyone who keeps on sinning does not know him or understand who he is.